Fr0sT-Brutal/awesome-pascal/README.md

 * [Essentials](https://github.com/TurboPack/Essentials).
 Contains 13 native VCL controls for Embarcadero Delphi and C++Builder.
 The controls include drop-down calendars and calculators, roll-up dialogs, 3-D labels, tiled backgrounds, scrolling messages, menu buttons, and more.

+* [FreeEsVCLComponents](https://github.com/errorcalc/FreeEsVCLComponents).
+Free Errorsoft Vcl Components - a free library of VCL components for Delphi and C++Builder.
+This new controls and components to improve the appearance applications and to better user experience.
+Components support visual styles and has modern style.
+All components has best support transparency, not flicker, and has support Interesting possibility for double buffering for TGraphicControl heirs.

 ## Single controls

 * [EasyListView](http://code.google.com/p/mustangpeakeasylistview).
 Part of VirtualShellTools for the Listview but can be used for a TListview Replacement that is faster and more customizable.